RichieWallett/Unity-Demos/README.md

 ## Projects

-Here's an overview of these projects and their links.
+Here's an overview, of these projects and their links.

 ### Ice Shader

 ![Link](Ice_Shader_01/Recordings/image_001_0001.png)

-To create a simple ice shader using Shader Graph.
+To create a simple ice shader, using Shader Graph.
 [Link to project](https://github.com/RichieWallett/Unity-Demos/tree/main/Ice_Shader_01)